mabiesen/python_wish_list/README.md

 ### Functionalities to Obtain

-List containing functionalities I would like to have, either through building or wrapping existing packages.
+List containing functionalities I would like to have, either through building my own packages or wrapping existing packages.
 Code should be written with proper error handling, best practice conventions, etc.

 Some of these I already have, some I do not.
 Strike throughs indicate partially complete, bold strike throughs fully complete.

 1. Get GPS coordinates from address
 2. ~~Send email, retrieve email from inboxes~~
-3. Interact with databases: mysql, sqlite, mongo(with included json conversion), etc.
+3. Interact with databases: mysql, sqlite, mongo(with included json conversion as its always necessary), etc.
 4. voip phone
 5. ~~TCP communication~~
 6. Internet connection testing